 Book GROUP

-PLEASE scroll down (below the program information 2021-2022) for lists of books suggested for summer reading.
-NOTE: There are six lists:
+PLEASE scroll down (below the program information 2024-2025) for lists of books suggested for summer reading.
+Note that there are eight years' of book lists:

-PLEASE scroll down (below the program information 2021-2022) for lists of books suggested for summer reading.
-NOTE: There are six lists:
+PLEASE scroll down (below the program information 2024-2025) for lists of books suggested for summer reading.
+Note that there are eight years' of book lists:

 Reviewer: Malou Hurst